Estimated Program Costs

 - Housing and Meals: $10,000

 Financial aid may be available to help cover the costs associated with the program.
-Visit the Office for Student Financial Affairs (SFA) website for more information.
+Visit the Office of Student Financial Aid and Scholarships (SFA) website for more information.

 In-State Tuition Reciprocity